 With a lush jungle landscape dotted with glistening golden pagodas, a visit to Myanmar has a distinctly dream-like vibe.
 Carts led by oxen rattle along the pot-holed roads and visitors truly feel as though they have been transported to another era.
 Although tourism has boomed since 2012 when travel restrictions were lifted for foreigners, Myanmar is still relatively unjaded.
 Indeed, the Burmese are genuinely friendly and welcoming to visitors.

 Unfortunately Myanmar has been hitting the headlines for all the wrong reasons within the last few years.
 Whilst Northern Rakhine, Shan and Kachin states are to be avoided, much of the country is open to tourists.
 (At the time of writing the whole of Myanmar is closed to tourism due to COVID-19.
 Hopefully it won’t be too long before this changes!)
 A few years back we flew to Mandalay from Bangkok and loved every minute of our time in Myanmar.
-Here are ten memorable experiences to have when it is possible to visit this unique and bewitching destination again:
+Here are ten highlights of magical Myanmar for when it is possible to visit this unique and bewitching destination again:

 1) Temple Hopping by Bicycle in Bagan

 Cycling along the dusty lanes of the ancient city of Bagan is a highlight of any trip to Myanmar.
 The twenty-six square mile area is home to over two thousand temples, most of which are superbly preserved.
 Each temple has a character of its own, with a Buddha statue, along with carvings and frescoes.
 Indeed, pedalling through the rugged terrain with the evocative sound of monks chants emanating from the temples is a magical experience.